abhishekarya1/myblog/content/post/2018-12-21-are-we-really-secure-5.md

 ---
 ### 5. Virtual Private Network (VPN)
-A virtual private network, or VPN, extends across a public or shared network, and acts like a tunnel so you can exchange data securely and anonymously across the internet as if you were connected directly to a private network.
+A virtual private network, or VPN, extends across a public or shared network and acts as a tunnel so you can exchange data securely and anonymously across the internet as if you were connected directly to a private network.

 #### Top Free Alternatives
 - [TunnelBear](https://www.tunnelbear.com/)